LLipter/bilibiliCrawler/report.md

 ### Data Collection

-`bilibiliCrawler -b[d]`
+`./bilibiliCrawler -b[d]`

 Using the above command, over 2000 anime data will be collect from Bilibili.
+For detail codes, see `crawler/online.go`

 In this section, only the following field will be used.